Early Warning Signs: Identifying Symptoms In Mental Health

 2. Balanced Diet: Eating nutritious can significantly affect mood and energy levels.
 Try to include plenty of fruits, vegetables, lean proteins, and wholemeal grains in your diet.

-3. Stress Management: Find healthy ways to cope with stress rather than turning to harmful coping mechanisms like overeating or alcohol consumption.
+3. Stress Management: Find healthy ways to cope with stress rather than turning to harmful coping mechanisms like overeating or consumption.
 This could involve reading a book, taking up a hobby, or meditating.

 Remember that it’s okay not only to make time for these activities but also to turn down requests from others if they interfere with this vital self-care time.